AshfakYeafi/Pandora-Box/README.md

 - [Python3 ] - Python is one of the best programming language!
 - [Tkinter] - The tkinter package (“Tk interface”) is the standard Python interface to the Tk GUI toolkit.
 - [OpenCv] - OpenCV provides a real-time optimized Computer Vision library, tools, and hardware.
+- [Face Recognition] - Read this artical for Face Recognition part.